Trilevel and Multilevel Optimization using Monotone Operator Theory: Introduction

 where $P_{\Omega}$ is the metric projection of $\mathbb{R}^n$ onto $\Omega$, i.e., it maps $x\in\mathbb{R}^n$ to the unique point in $\Omega$ defined as, where throughout the paper we use the Euclidean norm,

 satisfying

 We also use the notation $\Fix(T)=\{x\in\mathbb{R}^n:~ T(x)=x\}$ for the set of fixed points of $T$.
 This set $\Fix(T)$ is closed and convex for non-expansive mappings $T$.

-We now review some well-known facts about non-expansive mappings that we will henceforth use in the paper without reference. \begin{itemize} \item Let $T:\RR^n\to\mathbb{R}^n$ be a non-expansive mapping.
+We now review some well-known facts about non-expansive mappings that we shall henceforth use in the paper without reference. \begin{itemize} \item Let $T:\RR^n\to\mathbb{R}^n$ be a non-expansive mapping.
 Then $I-T$ is monotone; that is

-\item Let $S:\mathbb{R}^n\to\mathbb{R}^n$ be a contraction mapping with coefficient $r\in (0,1)$ then $I-S$ called $(1-r)$-strongly monotone; that is
+\item Let $S:\mathbb{R}^n\to\mathbb{R}^n$ be a contraction mapping with coefficient $r\in (0,1)$.
+Then $I-S$ called $(1-r)$-strongly monotone; that is